 |wBW Product Review: 2011 Firstgear Escape TPG Pants|

 |Manufacturer: Firstgear||List Price: $329.95|

-|Colors: Black.||Made In: China|
+|Colors: Black||Made In: China|

 |Sizes: 30-48; Tall 34-40; Short 34-40.
 Women's 6-18.||Review Date: November 2010|

 From "B.Z."
 (11/10): "Looking over the reviews of both (and owning V1), I wanted to share some observations I noticed also.